 NOTE: Blanking out the User ID from Login Settings automatically removes the users from being an active paid user.
 This is a good way to keep meetings where this user is the organizer of visible on calendars until you change the organizer to current active users.

 1) Confirm the user's prior actions are approved and/or resolved

 - My Items To Approve: If the widget is not on their desktop, then go to Menu > Approvals to verify there is nothing outstanding for them to approve.

 - Time sheets: Confirm that all time sheets have been approved or deleted.
 Once inactivated, you will not be able to approve or edit the employee's time sheets.

 - Expense Reports: Confirm that all expense reports have been Approved/Paid or deleted.

 - Calendar: Confirm all public meetings where the employee is set as the organizer are set to someone else.
-This is a meeting by the meeting process.
+This is best done via the Offboarding process.

 - Project/Account Manager: Confirm the employee is no longer the AM on any active client records or the PM on any active projects.

 2) Review the user's employee record

 Ensure the name, address and any other notes about the employee are up to date.